-§ 7-1.2-1008 Conversion of a domestic corporation to other entities. (a) A corporation of this state may, upon the authorization of such conversion in accordance with this section, convert to a limited liability company, business trust or association, real estate investment trust, common-law trust or any other unincorporated business or entity including a partnership (whether general or limited, including a registered limited liability partnership) or a foreign corporation.
+§ 7-1.2-1008 Conversion of a domestic corporation to other entities. (a) A corporation of this state may, upon the authorization of such conversion in accordance with this section, convert to a limited liability company, business trust or association, real estate investment trust, common-law trust, or any other unincorporated business or entity, including a partnership (whether general or limited, including a registered limited liability partnership) or a foreign corporation.

-(b) The board of directors of the corporation which desires to convert under this section shall adopt a resolution approving such conversion, specifying the type of entity into which the corporation shall be converted and recommending the approval of such conversion by the stockholders of the corporation.
+(b) The board of directors of the corporation that desires to convert under this section shall adopt a resolution approving such conversion, specifying the type of entity into which the corporation shall be converted and recommending the approval of such conversion by the stockholders of the corporation.
 Such resolution shall be submitted to the stockholders of the corporation at an annual or special meeting.
-Due notice of the time, and purpose of the meeting shall be mailed to each holder of stock, whether voting or nonvoting, of the corporation at the address of the stockholder as it appears on the records of the corporation, at least twenty (20) days prior to the date of the meeting.
+Due notice of the time and purpose of the meeting shall be mailed to each holder of stock, whether voting or nonvoting, of the corporation at the address of the stockholder, as it appears on the records of the corporation, at least twenty (20) days prior to the date of the meeting.
 At the meeting, the resolution shall be considered and a vote taken for its adoption or rejection.
 If all outstanding shares of stock of the corporation, whether voting or nonvoting, shall be voted for the adoption of the resolution, the conversion shall be authorized.

 (1) The name of the corporation, and if it has been changed, the name under which it was originally incorporated;

 (2) The date of filing of its original articles of incorporation with the secretary of state;

 (3) The name and jurisdiction of the entity and type of entity to which the corporation shall be converted;

 (4) That the conversion has been approved in accordance with the provisions of this section;